randyp/resume/README.md

 ### About

 Who am I?
 I am a Stanford Graduate devoted to holistic software engineering.
 My initial work at SpeedTax was developing web applications and services has proven immediately valuable to all of my employers.
-Next I worked in the analytics department in Opera Solutions under Frank Elliott, Carmine Magian and Kathleen Crowe.
+Next I worked in the analytics department in Opera Solutions under Frank Elliott, Carmine Mangione and Kathleen Crowe.
 My position there was scientifically compelling and gave me a unique engineering perspective on the effort it takes to build a predictive analytics tools and products.
 Finally I contributed to porch.com’s rapid growth

 My family and peers describe me as a very balanced individual.
 My employers will gladly tell you about my outstanding work ethic, effective communication abilities, and flexible attitude.
 Some past friends had nicknamed me superman.
 I suspect they did so because of my mild manner.
 However, my work is anything but mild.
 I prefer high-velocity, agile work environments where I have a direct impact on the product at hand.